DFE-Digital/fh-shared-kernel/src/familyhubs-frontend/README.md

 # FamilyHubs Frontend

-# ToDo
+# possible ToDos

-* document how to use as a consumer, and how to develop
+* finish documenting how to use as a consumer, and how to develop

-* delete old wwwroot files on install
+* delete old wwwroot files on install?

 * use asp-append-version to simplify updating versions??

-* best way to get files into wwwroot, rcl or npm?

 * remove scripts support from private gulpfile?